theofficialcopypaste/Multiboot-Tips/README.md

 - configuration table designed to ease the burden of mounting and unmounting file systems to a machine.
 - set of rules used to control how different filesystems are treated each time they are introduced to a system.

-The fstab allows the user to avoid load order errors that could eat up valuable time and energy
+The fstab allows the user to avoid load order errors that could eat up valuable time and energy.

 #### The vifs